 The Organization cannot and does not guarantee, represent or warrant that the content or information contained in such third-party websites and resources is accurate, legal, non-infringing or inoffensive.
-The Organization does not endorse the content or information of any third-party we cite or resource and, further, the Organization does not warrant that such websites or resources will not contain viruses or other malicious code or will not otherwise affect your computer.
-By using any of the Organization’s systems or websites to search for or link to a third-party website, you agree and understand that the Organization shall not be responsible or liable, directly or indirectly, for any damages or losses caused or alleged to be caused by or in connection with their use of, or reliance on, the Organization to obtain search results or to link to a third-party website.
+The Organization does not endorse the content or information of any third-party website or resource we cite and, further, the Organization does not warrant that such websites or resources will not contain viruses or other malicious code or will not otherwise affect your computer.
+By using any of the Organization’s systems or websites to search for or link to a third-party website, you agree and understand that the Organization shall not be responsible or liable, directly or indirectly, for any damages or losses caused or alleged to be caused by or in connection with the use of, or reliance on, the website of the Organization to obtain search results or to link to a third-party website.

 XII.
 Resolving Your Privacy Concerns

 In the event of questions about: (i) access to Personal Information; (ii) our collection, use, disclosure or storage of Personal Information; or (iii) this Policy; please contact the Organization’s Privacy Officer by sending an e-mail to Stuart Richmond, Privacy Officer @ firstname.lastname@example.org.